People always ask me the same question about AdWords:

 I’m going to show you why CPC’s don’t matter in many cases.
 I’ll show you how worrying about keyword costs can mislead you time and time again.

-And then I’ll also unveil what you should be analyzing to make sure you’re not leaving tons of money on the table.
+Then, I’ll show what you should be analyzing to make sure you’re not leaving tons of money on the table.

 Each year, companies analyze the most expensive keywords in the country.

-These are typically competitive phrases in law or insurance.
-They might top $50 for just a single click.
+These are typically competitive phrases in law or insurance and can cost as much $50 for just a single click.

-The insane thing to remember is that almost none of those clicks will turn into customers immediately.
+The insane thing is almost none of those clicks will turn into customers immediately.

 Instead, they’ll usually opt-into a form, first.